RenderKit/openvkl/doc/api.md

 id_n, m, id_1, ..., id_m$.
 This alternative `index` array layout can be enabled
 through the `indexPrefixed` flag (in which case, the `cell.type` parameter should be omitted).

+A binary bounding volume hierarchy (BVH) is used internally to accelerate interval iteration.
+Intervals are found by intersecting BVH nodes up to a maximum level of the tree, configurable by the `maxIteratorDepth` parameter.
+Larger values of `maxIteratorDepth` lead to smaller individual intervals (up to leaf node intersections), yielding potentially more efficient space-skipping behavior and tighter bounds on returned interval metadata.

+Unstructured volumes are created by passing the type string `"unstructured"` to `vklNewVolume`, and have the following parameters:

   -------------------  ------------------  --------  ---------------------------------------
   Type                 Name                Default   Description